 - Brighton & Hove City Council defines its lowest paid employees as those who are paid on the lowest spinal column point of our grading structure.
 This is the voluntary 'Living Wage' and is applied to casual workers as well as employees.
-A full time post is based on a 37 hour week. - Chief Officers are defined as those who report directly to the Chief Executive.
+A full time post is based on a 37 hour week.
+Under the terms of the revised national pay spine, (which comes into effect in April 2019) the voluntary 'Living Wage' will equate to the bottom Spinal Column point of the new national pay spine. - Chief Officers are defined as those who report directly to the Chief Executive.
 In Brighton & Hove these are currently the members of the Executive Leadership Team.
-Those who report to the Executive Leadership Team, for the purpose of this policy statement, are also defined as Chief Officers.
+Those who report to the Executive Leadership Team, for the purpose of this policy statement, are also defined as Chief Officers, except where the context provides otherwise.